 Please do not download the route until a few days before the event, as last-minute updates can occur.

-There are two official social/food stop each day to provide water, energy drinks and energy type snacks intended to keep you going but that are not meant to be a meal.
+There are two official social/food stops each day to provide water, energy drinks and energy-type snacks intended to keep you going, but that are not meant to be a meal.
 There are many restaurants and fast food outlets on the route.
 We encourage riders to take advantage of these opportunities in the communities along the way.
 Dutch Mother's in Lynden - right on the route - will be open Sat. & Sun. from 6-9 a.m. serving a special buffet for our cyclist.

 Start Line: No food available, water available, but it is best to come ready to ride.
 Fill your bottles before you arrive.
 Open 5:30-7 a.m.

 34.8 - Machias Station Free Food Stop: (water and mechanic available)- Open 7:30-11 a.m.

 51.7 - Arlington Lunch Stop: Due to long lines at restaurants and feedback from riders, Arlington is back to a normal rest stop, no tickets to use locally.
 Open 9 a.m.-2 p.m.